Difference in Differences Workshop

 # load data

-did_data_staggered <- fread("https://raw.githubusercontent.com/WU-RDS/RMA2022/main/data/did_data_staggered.csv")
+<- fread("https://raw.githubusercontent.com/WU-RDS/RMA2022/main/data/did_data_staggered.csv")

-did_data_staggered$song_id <- as.character(did_data_staggered$song_id)
+did_data_staggered $song_id <- as.character(did_data_staggered$song_id)

 did_data_staggered$week <- as.Date(did_data_staggered$week)

-did_data_staggered$log_streams <- log(did_data_staggered$streams + 1)
+$log_streams <- log(did_data_staggered$streams + 1)

 did_data_staggered$log_song_age <- log(did_data_staggered$song_age + 1)